Georg Wilhelm Friedrich Hegel: Science of Logic

-It is important to see, however, that Hegel's metaphysical program is not a return to the Leibnizian-Wolffian rationalism critiqued by Kant, which is a criticism Hegel accepts.
-In particular, Hegel rejects any form of metaphysics as speculation about the transcendent.
-His procedure, an appropriation of Aristotle's concept of substantial form, is fully immanent.
-More generally, Hegel agrees wholeheartedly with Kant's rejection of all forms of dogmatism and also agrees that any future metaphysics must pass the test of criticism.
-It is the assessment of scholar Stephen Houlgate that Hegel's method of immanent logical development and critique is historically unique.
+This is not, however, a return to the Leibnizian-Wolffian rationalism critiqued by Kant, which is a criticism Hegel accepts.
+Hegel rejects any form of metaphysics as speculation about the transcendent.
+His procedure, an appropriation of Aristotle's concept of form, is fully immanent.
+More generally, Hegel agrees with Kant's rejection of all forms of dogmatism and also agrees that any future metaphysics must pass the test of criticism.

-Béatrice Longuenesse holds that this project may be understood, on analogy to Kant, as "inseparably a metaphysical and a transcendental deduction of the categories of metaphysics."
+Philosopher Béatrice Longuenesse holds that this project may be understood, on analogy to Kant, as "inseparably a metaphysical and a transcendental deduction of the categories of metaphysics."
 This approach insists, and claims to demonstrate, that the insights of logic cannot be judged by standards external to thought itself, that is, that "thought... is not the mirror of nature."
 Yet, she argues, this does not imply that these standards are arbitrary or subjective.
-Hegel's translator and scholar of German idealism George di Giovanni likewise interprets the Logic in as (drawing upon, yet also in opposition to, Kant) immanently transcendental; its categories, according to Hegel, are built into life itself, and define what it is to be "an object in general."
+Hegel's translator and scholar of German idealism George di Giovanni likewise interprets the Logic as (drawing upon, yet also in opposition to, Kant) immanently transcendental; its categories, according to Hegel, are built into life itself, and define what it is to be "an object in general."

 Books one and two of the Logic are the doctrines of "Being" and "Essence."
 Together they comprise the Objective Logic, which is largely occupied with overcoming the assumptions of traditional metaphysics.
 Book three is the final part of the Logic.
 It discusses the doctrine of "the Concept," which is concerned with reintegrating those categories of objectivity into a thoroughly idealistic account of reality.
-Simplifying greatly, Being describes its concepts just as they appear, Essence attempts to explain them with reference to other forces, and the Concept explains and unites them both in terms of an internal teleology.
+Simplifying greatly, Being describes its concepts just as they appear, Essence attempts to explain them with reference to opposites, and the Concept explains and unites them both in terms of an internal teleology.
 The categories of Being "pass over" from one to the next as denoting thought-determinations only extrinsically connected to one another.
 The categories of Essence reciprocally "shine" into one another.
 Finally, in the Concept, thought has shown itself to be fully self-referential, and so its categories organically "develop" from one to the next.